aaronaverill/CircuitPython_NeoSprite/README.rst

 =============

 This example demonstrates how to load a sprite and animate through the frames.
-Copy the 8 pixel wide sprite.bmp file to your flash drive.
+Copy the 8 pixel wide sprite.bmp file from examples/sprites/matrix-4x8 to your SPI flash storage.

 .. code-block::